jamesrobb/naouz/README.md

 * debug.log - debugging information about naouz during execution
 * access.log - information about end points requested, http status, and requesting client

+# Fairness

+naouz is relatively "fair" when serving its clients.
+The server uses `select()` to handle incoming connections and requests.
+Once `select()` populates an `fd_set` of file descriptors to work with, the server loops through them and responds to all of the requests before checking for more incoming connections and requests.
+This means that a client usually is not served again before all other requests known at that time are served.

+To make naouz more fair, it would be possible to check the ip address of the incoming connections such that a subsequent request with the same ip address as an already received request would not be served until all other requests known at that time had been served first.
+This would prevent a host from using multiple parallel connections to receive more time from the server than other hosts.